Recovery Tips from Leading WHOOP Members

 Age: 51 Sport: Distance Running Sleep is the No. 1 factor in recovery.
 For the past 6 months, Stacy has average an 88% sleep performance; for her that’s 7:24 per night.
 “When I overtrain I don’t sleep well and it becomes a vicious cycle.
 As an athlete, I’m driven and would work out every free moment if possible.
 WHOOP has become the voice of reason for me in my health and training.
 It’s also helped me stay on track with hydration and nutrition just because I am so much more in tune with my body.”
 Recovery Tip: “I would say sleep is key.
-I have really started to listen to the sleep coach on WHOOP.
+I have really started to listen to the sleep planner on WHOOP.
 In particular, I check my deep sleep and REM sleep.”

 Age: 33 Sport: Cycling Colby has averaged a 69% daily recovery over the last 3 months, ranking among the leaders of our engaged cyclists.
 “I’m very Type A (some say anal-retentive), I’m a big planner.
 This means I would stick to my plan for a workout routine more so than ‘listening to my body’ so I could get everything done I had scheduled for the week.
 I’m also a medical physician assistant, so the data and studies behind WHOOP attracted me to this fitness device.
 Now, if my recovery is less than desirable I am much more amenable to the idea of changing my plans and taking it easy so that the following day it’ll be more favorable for a better workout.
 WHOOP and the technology behind the app has changed my stubborn behavior.”
 Recovery Tip: “I stretch now before and after running and spinning, which I never did before the feedback from WHOOP.
 I also drink copious amounts of water before and during my workouts and make sure I replenish my body with nutrients.”